MicrosoftDocs/azure-dev-docs/articles/python/get-started-app-chat-document-security-trim.md

 ### Mixed use: Optional account + document filter

-Each user of the site **may** sign in, the site does contain content, which is public to all users.
+Each user of the site **may** sign in, and the site does contain content which is public to all users.
 The document level security filter is applied to all requests.

 Environment variables: